vitoperez117/Zillow-Property-Value-Growth-Analysis/README.md

 *Note: The names of the 23,917 neighborhoods do not fit underneath the x-axis.
 For viewability, they have been removed.

+Although the spread between the minimum and maximum is wide, the distribution of growth rates is symmetrical because the mean and median are approximately close.
-- The mean growth rate is 52.16%
+- Mean: 52.16%
+- Median: 51.93%
-- The maximum growth rate is 211.88%
+- Maximum: 211.88%
-- The minimum growth rate is -44.22%
+- Minimum: -44.22%

 - 75th percentile: 5,482 neighborhoods with growth rates above 64.71%.
 - 50th percentile: 10,964 neighborhoods with growth rates between 64.71% and 39.5%.